TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--new-article-request.md

 ---
-name: 'Issue: Article request (request new article)'
+name: 'Issue: New article request'
-about: Suggest an idea for an article.
+about: Suggest an idea for an article
 title: "[ARTICLE REQUEST]"
 labels: ''
-assignees: TrvsGrant
+assignees: ''

 ---